-Our year-long Coming of Age experience will guide youth to answer the questions: What is my spiritual practice?
+Our Coming of Age experience will guide youth to answer the questions: What is my spiritual practice?
 Who are the people that I connect with in my faith community?
 How might I live out my faith in the world?
-Their year-long exploration will include being paired with a mentor in our parish, culminating in leading a worship service, where they will share their Faith Statements with the congregation.
+Their exploration will include being paired with a mentor in our parish, and will culminate in leading a worship service, where they will share their statements of faith and identity with the congregation.

 This year’s Coming of Age program will be focused on connecting with adult mentors in the congregation for formation in UU faith and values, as well as group retreats during which participants will be invited to engage with peers in social, spiritual, and service activities.
 We will not be holding a weekly class; the schedule and format will remain flexible and adaptive to meet the needs of participants.

 Youth Group (Ages 12+):

 Youth in 7th through 12th grades are invited to participate in group social, spiritual, and service activities that occur throughout the year.
 We frequently partner with other local UU churches, as well as other local faith communities, for joint youth group experiences.

 If you would like more information about any of our offerings, or to be in touch with our Director of Family and Community Ministries, please fill out the RE interest form linked below.